Yetpet/yetpet/README.md

 ### Hi there 👋

-- 💬 Ask me about anything I want to learn
+- 💬 Ask me about anything
 - 📫 How to reach me: ...
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love comedy